magento/devdocs/src/recommendations/verify.md

 ## Verify events are firing correctly

 To verify that the events used for metrics are firing correctly, look for the `impression-render`, `view`, and `rec-click` events in the Snowplow Analytics Debugger.
+The full list of events can be found on [this page](https://devdocs.magento.com/recommendations/events.html)

 ![Events for metrics]({{ page.baseurl }}/recommendations/images/event-metric.png)